Library Reflection

 End my_tauto.

 Our final tactic implementation is now fairly straightforward.
 First, we intro all quantifiers that do not bind Props.
-Then we call the quote tactic, which implements the reflection for us.
+Then we call the quote tactic, which implements the reification for us.
 Finally, we are able to construct an exact proof via partialOut and the my_tauto Gallina function.

 Ltac my_tauto :=